SupeRuier/awesome-active-learning/subfields/pb_classification.md

 - [Heterogeneous uncertainty sampling for supervised learning [1994, ICML]](https://www.sciencedirect.com/science/article/pii/B978155860335650026X): Most basic **Uncertainty** strategy.
 Could be used with probabilistic classifiers.
 (1071 citations)
 - [Support Vector Machine Active Learning with Applications to Text Classification [2001, JMLR]](http://www.jmlr.org/papers/v2/tong01a.html): Version space reduction with SVM. （2643 citations）

-## Disagreement-based sampling
+### Disagreement-based sampling

 This types of methods need a group of models.
 The sampling strategy is basing on the output of the models.
 The group of models are called committees, so this type of works are also named Query-By-Committee (QBC).
-The intuition is that if the group of committees are disagree with the label of an unlabeled instance, it should be informative to the current stage.
+The intuition is that if the group of committees are disagree with the label of an unlabeled instance, it should be informative in the current stage.

 - Disagreement measurement
   - Vote entropy